Ryanair pilots want safety inquiry, survey says

-DUBLIN Pilots at Europe's biggest low-cost airline Ryanair (RYA.I) feel inhibited from reporting safety concerns and want regulators to establish the impact on safety of its employment practices, a group of pilots seeking union representation said on Monday.
+DUBLIN, Aug 12 Pilots at Europe's biggest low-cost airline Ryanair feel inhibited from reporting safety concerns and want regulators to establish the impact on safety of its employment practices, a group of pilots seeking union representation said on Monday.

 The Irish carrier has become famous for its low-fare no-frills service which has led to controversial additional charges for everything from paying by most normal cards, checking in at the airport, carrying hold bags and reserving seats.